jonathan366/test-20/content/contact/index.md

 title: 'Get In Touch'
 ---

-Want to say hi or grab a cup of coffee to discuss the latest techonologies or the developer ecosystem, drop me an email.
+Do you want to say hi or grab a coffee to discuss the latest technologies or the developer ecosystem, drop me an email?
 Happy to chat.
 My inbox is always open!